 Indigenous Pathways to Graduate Studies

-- Strengthen and apply skills that will help them succeed in graduate studies
+- Strengthen and apply skills that will help them succeed in a graduate program;

-- Participate in workshops, experiential events, social gatherings, professional development opportunities, and land-based learning opportunities
+- Participate in a mix of mandatory and optional workshops, experiential events, social gatherings, professional development opportunities, and land-based learning opportunities; and

 Students eligible include those who:

-- are registered as a full-time undergraduate student at UBC’s Okanagan Campus in the 2022/23 Winter Session.
+- will be registered as a full-time undergraduate student at UBC’s Okanagan Campus in the 2023/24 Winter Session (September-April),

 Whether you are already planning to pursue graduate studies after your undergraduate degree, or you aren’t yet sure what your plans are after graduation, you are welcome to apply.

-Space is limited, and an application submission is required.
-Applicants will be notified in early July regarding the status of their application.
+Space is limited, and an application is required.